oskardotglobal/pufferpanel-docker-arm/README.md

 ## Building

 You can build the images yourself.
 There's also an example compose file.
-Otherwise, the images will build automatically everytime *this* repository is tagged.
+Otherwise, the images will build once a month.

 ## Tags